ucdavis-bioinformatics-training/2025-Spring-BIS180L/rnaseq/data_reduction/02-alignment_mm.md

     </code></pre>

-2. Transfer `summary_star_alignments.txt` to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],

-    In Mac/Linux, users can use scp.
-Windows users can use WinSCP.
-In a new shell session on my laptop. **NOT logged into tadpole.
-Replace my [your_username] with your username.**

-    ```bash
-    mkdir -p ~/rnaseq_workshop
-    cd ~/rnaseq_workshop
-    scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/summary_star_alignments.txt .
-    ```

 **Questions:**
 1. Look at the script `star.slurm`.
 What does the `array=1-22` mean, why is it used, and what is the usage of it in the script itself?
-2. Look through the files in an output directory and check out what is present and discuss what each of them mean. (for example: `cd /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/02-STAR_alignment/mouse_110_WT_C` )
+2. Look through the files in an output directory and check out what is present and discuss what each of them mean. (for example: `cd /quobyte/ikorfgrp/bis180l/$USER/rnaseq_example/02-STAR_alignment/mouse_110_WT_C` )
 3. Come up with a brief command you might use to check that all of the sample alignments using STAR have a reasonable output and/or did not produce any errors.
 4. Open `summary_star_alignments.txt` in excel (or excel like application), and review.
-The table that this script creates ("summary_star_alignments.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
 Are all samples behaving similarly?
 Discuss ...
 5. If time, find some other regions/genes with high expression using IGV with your group.
 (Looking at genes the paper references is a great place to start)

 ### <font color='red'> Stop Group Exercise </font>